franhoey/ImageHunter/README.md

 # ImageHunter

-Give it a directory and it will list out all the images in the html files
+Give it a directory and it will list out all the img src values tags in the files including sub directories

+## Technology
+Uses TPL Dataflow to enable files to be searched in parallel